funkshelper/fo-realz-woodcoin/README.md

 ...A funkenstein_the_dwarf production...

 Woodcoin a la "therealbitcoin".
+This is a fork of the reference node project found here: (therealbitcoin.org , thebitcoin.foundation).

 This is a retro version of Woodcoin.
 Command line only.
 It syncs far slower than more common wallet versions.